 To derive the quality of places, all schools found in the school capacity survey have been matched with the following data:

-1. Ofsted Inspection data (opens in a new tab) – each school has been matched with the Ofsted judgement of 'Overall effectiveness: how good is the school." as at 31 August 2023 (published November 2023).
-There are four Ofsted categories: 'Outstanding', 'Good', 'Requires improvement' and 'Inadequate'.
+- For scorecard years 2023/24 and earlier – each school has been matched with the Ofsted judgement of 'Overall effectiveness: how good is the school’ as at 31 August of the appropriate year (published in November).
+At the time, there were four Ofsted categories: 'Outstanding', 'Good', 'Requires improvement' and 'Inadequate'.

-3. Key stage 2 reading and maths progress (opens in a new tab) – primary schools are matched with key stage 2 reading and maths progress for academic year ending July 2023 (published December 2023).
+- Key stage 2 reading and maths progress (opens in new tab) – primary schools are matched with key stage 2 reading and maths progress for academic year ending July 2023 (published December 2023).
 The 5 possible progress bandings are the same as listed above for Progress 8.
+It is not possible to calculate KS2 progress measures for academic years ending July 2024 and July 2025.
+This is because there is no relevant KS1 data required to calculate KS2 progress measures for these cohorts, as primary tests and assessments were cancelled in academic years 2019 to 2020 and 2020 to 2021 due to COVID-19 disruption.

-New places are identified as an increase in capacity of 30 places or more between May 2022 and May 2023 at each school.
-The calculation counts the number of new places that have been created in schools of each Ofsted category; and the number of existing school places in each category.
+New places are identified as an increase in capacity of 30 places or more between May 2024 and May 2025 at each school.
+The calculation counts the number of new places that have been created in schools of each Ofsted category and the number of existing school places in each category.

-The quality measure represents the window in time when places were added and this is not necessarily the same quality outcome as when the decision to add places was taken.
+The quality measure represents the point in time when places were added; this is not necessarily the same quality as when the LA decided to add those places.

 Cost of providing additional school places